alephcloud/hs-configuration-tools/README.md

     precedence over earlier settings.
 Files from static locations are loaded before files that are specified on the command line.

-*   `print-config, -p`
+*   `print-config`
     configures the application and prints the configuration in YAML format to standard out and exits.
 The printed configuration is exactly the configuration that otherwise would be used to run the application.

+*   `print-config-as (full|minimal|diff)`
+    Configures the application and prints the configuration in YAML format to standard out and exits.
+The printed configuration is exactly the configuration that otherwise would be used to run the application.

+    Arguments:

+    *   `full`: print the complete configuration.
+Same as `--print-config`.
+    *   `minimal`: print a minimal configuration that contains only those settings that are different from the default setting.
+    *   `diff`: print a YAML document that shows the difference between the default configuration and the actual configuration.

-*   `--help, -h`
+*   `--help, -h, -?`
     prints a help message and exits.

-As long as the package wasn't build with `-f-remote-configs` the following two options are available.
+If the package is build with `-f+remote-configs` the following two options are available.
 They affect how configuration files are loaded from remote URLs.

 *   `--config-https-insecure=true|false`
     Bypass certificate validation for all HTTPS